Beyond-jQuery/book/manuscript/ajax.md

 }
 ~~~~~~~

 Notice that JSON gives us the power to easily express sub-keys, a feature that is lacking with plaintext and URL-encoded strings.
-Mr. Ed as two phone numbers, and with JSON we can elegantly associate both of these numbers with with a parent "phone" property.
+Mr. Ed has two phone numbers, and with JSON we can elegantly associate both of these numbers with with a parent "phone" property.
 So, how can you convert a JSON string to a JavaScript object and back again using jQuery?
 First off, jQuery doesn't provide an API method to turn strings into objects.
 This is likely due to the fact that JavaScript provides a simple and intuitive API to solve this problem already.
 More on that soon.
 But what about converting a JavaScript object into a proper JSON string?
 For this, jQuery does provide something - `$.parseJSON()`.
-There isn't much need for these methods in the context of ajax requests, so I won't bother demonstrating them.
+There isn't much need for this methods in the context of ajax requests, so I won't bother demonstrating it.
 Extending our ajax example from the previous section, let's add a new name record to our server using jQuery, this time with a JSON-encoded payload:

 {title="send JSON-encoded POST request to add a name - jQuery", lang=javascript}
 ~~~~~~~